thePatmanMI/android-runtime-docs/generator/extend-class-interface.md

 }
 ```

+## Limitations
+* Implementing two interfaces with the same method signature will generate just 1 method.
+It is the implementor's responsibility to define how the method will behave for both interfaces
+* Implementing two interfaces with the same *method name*, *parameter number*, but **different return type** (`void a()` vs `boolean a()`) will result in a compilation error

 ### Notes
 > Java method overloads are handled by the developer by explicitly checking the `arguments` count of the invoked function